 And the I Love MCR logo began to appear on posters, on shop fronts, buses, lamp-posts and hoardings.
 It was even projected on to buildings.

 The campaign attracted thousands of followers on Facebook and Twitter, with thousands of users changing their profile pictures to the I Love MCR logo.
 Manchester Airport posted the logo above check-in desks and on screens inside the terminals.
-United and City players were pictured wearing I Love MCR T-shirts and Manchester Pride handed out I Love MCR flags during the Parade.
+United and City players were pictured wearing I Love MCR T-shirts and Manchester Pride handed out I Love MCR flags during the parade.

 The I Love MCR logo united Manchester against the rioters and became a symbol of the city’s resilience.

-Five years later it lives on as a vehicle for bringing together Mancunians, and anyone who loves Manchester, to celebrate the city and the things that make it such an extraordinary place to live and work.
+Years later it lives on as a vehicle for bringing together Mancunians, and anyone who loves Manchester, to celebrate the city and the things that make it such an extraordinary place to live and work.